 Q: Can azelaic acid be used in day-time and night-time?

-A: Azelaic acid can also be used in the day-time (AM) and Night-time (PM) but we strongly advice you should follow up with a moisture-rich moisturizer afterwards and don’t forget to apply a broad-spectrum sunscreen during the day to shield your skin against the UV rays of the sun.
+A: Azelaic acid can also be used in the day-time (AM) and Night-time (PM) but I strongly advice you should follow up with a moisture-rich moisturizer afterwards and don’t forget to apply a broad-spectrum sunscreen during the day to shield your skin against the UV rays of the sun.